 Ina Tabor was the first full-time employed social worker in Tioga County with the Master of Social Work degree.
 Her degree was obtained in 1952 from Case Western Reserve University.
 She enjoyed a long and distinguished career as Director of Children's Services in Tioga County, serving for 18 years in that capacity.
 She became a member of the program's professional advisory committee during the initial years of accreditation.
 Near the end of her career, Tabor and Children's Services were approved by Mansfield University's Department of Sociology and Anthropology as field placement supervisor and agency for students in the casework track in the Sociology major.
 She regularly had students from the department serving as interns under her direction.
 Tabor was a regular guest speaker in MU Social Work classes and contributing author to social work journals and books.

 The Tabor Scholarship is presented annually to a Mansfield University social work major who has completed 91 credits with a minimum 3.0 QPA to qualify.
 Selection by Social Work faculty members is based on demonstrated high moral and ethical standards and a commitment to rural social work practice.
 Preference is given to students residing in Tioga, Potter or Bradford counties.
-The Tabor Award for 2014-15 goes to Sarah Dibble.
+The Tabor Award for 2015-16 goes to TORI N. CARTER.

 Social Work Club Field Trip, February 2012